qiaoqiao7878/coding-interview-preparation/data structure.md

 ## Trie
 designed for search and retrieval operations, specifically searching for things that match a prefix string.

+## Heap
+Min heap, the root has smaller value than its children.
+Add element: add element to the end, compare it with parent Remove element: remove root, Move the last element to the root, compare it with children, swap with the smaller child.

+We can use an array to represent a heap if the parent index is i, its left child is 2i+1, its right child is 2i+2 if the node index is n, its parent index is floor((n-1)/2)

 ## Graph

 ### Graph representation